Twissi/drink-reminder/README.md

 6. After the led shows red (without blinking), put on the glas filled with water
 7. When removing or adding the glass the led will blink purple (measuring)
 8. Use the glass normally.
 Refill when needed
-9. When putting the glas back on the weight the leds will show you your status (you start with one green led and you reached your goal when all leds show green)
+9. When putting the glas back on the weight the leds will show your progress (you start with one green led and you reached your goal when all leds are green)
 10. Each day you need to restart the program in order to start with total water amount of 0

 ## Color coding